-Within the term of the staggered rents, a combination with indexed rents is not possible.
+As mentioned above (6.4 Typical Terms of a Lease), the rent may also be adjusted if indexed rents or staggered rents were agreed in the lease contract.
 Another adjustment possibility is to include an explicit reservation of a rent increase in the lease contract, stating the amount of the possible increase; however, this is only possible if the original rent lies below market value.

-Furthermore turnover rents may be agreed.
-These depend on the turnover of the business run in a leased property, but are usually combined with a minimum rent.
+Furthermore, turnover rents may be agreed, which depend on the turnover of the business run in the leased property, but are usually combined with a minimum rent.
 This mechanism can also result in different lease amounts during a lease term.